00Gizem00/00Gizem00/README.md

 👩‍💻 <Jr. Python Web Developer>

-💬 Talk to me about: Python, AI
+💬 Talk to me about: Python, React

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/gizem-y-a38340122/)